snowplow-archive/snowplow.github.com/_posts/2016-04-08-introducing-snowplow-mini.md

 ![Get the IP address for your Snowplow Mini instance from the EC2 console][get-ip-address]

-Once we have it we can open up Snowplow Mini by navigating to that IP address in the browser:
+Navigate to that IP address in the browser.
+There you'll find Snowplow Mini:

 ![Snowplow Mini homescreen][snowplow-mini-homescreen]

-<h3 id="send-events">1.2 Send in events</h3>
+<h3 id="send-events">1.2 Record events</h3>

-Let's send some events in!
-We can do this directly from the Snowplow Mini, by selecting the **Example Events** tab and clicking the different buttons.
+Send in some events in!
+You can do this directly from the Snowplow Mini UI, by selecting the **Example Events** tab and clicking the different buttons.
 Each button click will be recorded as an event:

 ![Send sample events][send-sample-events]

-We can, more usefully, send events using any one of our Snowplow trackers.
-Simply configure the tracker to use the Snowplow Mini collector endpoint on `<<<your-snowplow-mini-public-ip>>:8080`
+You can, more usefully, send events using any one of our Snowplow trackers.
+Simply configure the tracker to use the Snowplow Mini collector endpoint on `<<your-snowplow-mini-public-ip>>:8080`

 <h3 id="explore">1.3 Explore your data in Elasticsearch and Kibana</h3>